ClimateImpactLab/energy-code-release-2020/2_projection/1_prepare_projection_files/readme.md

     - This `.csv` file contains information on which variables are in each model.
 #### Code outputs
 - CSVV files for three models:
-  - The three models are `TINV_clim`, "TINV_clim_lininter", and "TINV_clim_lininter_double".
+  - The three models are `TINV_clim`, `TINV_clim_lininter`, and `TINV_clim_lininter_double`.
-  - Please note - the csvvs for the "TINV_clim_lininter" and "TINV_clim_lininter_double" models are identical, as both pull in the same regression coefficients, and have the same model specifications.
+  - Please note - the csvvs for the `TINV_clim_lininter` and `TINV_clim_lininter_double` models are identical, as both pull in the same regression coefficients, and have the same model specifications.
 They have different config files, however.
-  - Note also, the `slow_adapt` scenario projection presented in Appendix I.1 uses the same csvv as main model (TINV_clim).
+  - Note also, the `slow_adapt` scenario projection presented in Appendix I.1 uses the same csvv as main model (`TINV_clim`).
 Similarly, this is because this model uses the same coefficients as the main model - we just limit the adaptation in the configuration file when running the projection.
+- For each model, we generate three `csvv` files.
+  1. A `csvv` for the `electricity` projection.
+  1. A `csvv` for the `other_energy` projection.
+  1. A `csvv` for the variance covariance matrix from the stacked regression of both products.
+- These csvv files are outputted to this git repo, and are stored in `energy-code-release-2020/projection_inputs/csvv`

 ### `2_generate_projection_configs.do`
 - This code generates config files that are used to run projections.
 - It uses programs from `/2_projection/0_packages_programs_inputs/projection_set_up/write_projection_file.do`.